Remod-org/HumanNPCGUI/README.md

 Click the kit name button next to "kit" to select kits from the Kits plugin.

-Click any of the blue buttons to toggle the associate setting.
+Click any of the blue buttons to toggle the associated setting.

 Type new data into any of the number fields and press ENTER to update that setting.